5 Easy Steps for Cleaning Your Wellies Or Rubber Boots

 With natural rubber wellies, buffer spray can hugely increase the lifespan of your rubber rain boots.
 Sometimes rubber wellington boots develop a white film or powder known as blooming.
 This does not affect the performance or durability of the boot and is in fact a sign of good quality natural rubber, but it might not look particularly attractive!

-The above cleaning process can normally remove blooming, but you may wish to try a dedicated boot buffer spray such as Joules Buffer Up Welly Spray or Aigle Swipol Boot Spray.
+The above cleaning process can normally remove blooming, but you may wish to try a dedicated boot buffer spray such as Aigle Swipol Boot Spray.
 These specially formulated sprays condition the rubber with natural oils to help keep it supple and get your boots looking box fresh.
 Simply apply the conditioner to clean and dry boots and polish them in a circular motion with a soft cloth.
 Again, leave your boots to dry naturally in a well-ventilated area.

 Step 4: Cleaning the insides